 Apple's custom processors have powered the iPhone and iPad for years, and now Apple Silicon has made it to the Mac.
 The new M1 processor pushes the MacBook Air to new heights, making it outperform most existing Intel Macs, even the 16-inch MacBook Pro.

 Apple says the new MacBook Air is up to 3.5x faster with 5x faster graphics than its predecessor.
-Early benchmarks show this to be the case with single core performance competing with Apple's high-end Mac Pro, and the multi-core out scoring all Macs except for those with more than 8 cores.
+The claim stands up to benchmark scrutiny.
+Its single-core performance competes with Apple's high-end Mac Pro, and its multi-core score is higher than all Macs except those with more than 8 cores.

-The late-2020 model has a 13.3-inch Retina Display with True Tone and P3 wide color gamut and 400 nits max brightness.
+The 2020 models have a 13.3-inch Retina Display with True Tone, P3 wide color gamut, and 400 nits max brightness.

-The new Macs with Apple Silicon can even connect to 6K displays, including the Pro Display XDR.
-External display support is limited to one monitor regardless of resolution, however.
+The late 2020 models with Apple Silicon can connect to 6K displays, including the Pro Display XDR.
+However, external display support is limited to one monitor, regardless of resolution.

 The 2020 models of MacBook Air now include the new Magic Keyboard first introduced in the 16-inch MacBook Pro.
 A redesigned scissor mechanism with 1mm of travel means no more sticky keys from previous generations.
 The new keyboard also included the inverted-T arrow keys.

 The previous generation housed a butterfly keyboard, which had multiple updates and changes to attempt to address reliability issues.
-The butterfly switch was prone to stuck keys or broken mechanisms, which had a higher failure rate than previous scissor-switch designs.
+The butterfly switch was prone to stuck keys or broken mechanisms, leading to a higher failure rate than previous scissor-switch designs.

 Apple had implemented keyboard repair programs for the butterfly keyboard, but the introduction of the new keyboard seems to be a final admission that there was some issue at hand.
 Even the latest iPad Pro keyboard uses the new Magic Keyboard design.

-The T2 security chip is a separate piece of custom Apple Silicon that, for some aspects of operation, sits between whichever main Intel processor your Mac has, and macOS.
-Beyond hosting the Secure Enclave for Touch ID and providing encryption services to macOS, the T2 chip provides a secure boot, which means that the only things that can run at startup are trusted, approved macOS software.
+The T2 security chip is a separate piece of custom Apple Silicon that, for some key operations, sits between the Intel processor and macOS.
+It hosts the Secure Enclave for Touch ID and provides encryption services to macOS.
+The T2 chip also provides a secure boot, meaning the only processes that can run at startup are trusted and approved macOS software.

 MacBook Air History